Philippicae: Political climate

-Cicero was taken by surprise when Gaius Julius Caesar, the dictator of the Roman Republic, was assassinated on the fifteenth day of March, 44 BC (known as the Ides of March) by a group of Roman senators who called themselves Liberatores.
-Cicero was not included in the conspiracy, even though the conspirators were sure of his sympathy.
-When Marcus Junius Brutus, one of the killers, lifted his bloodstained dagger after the assassination, he called out Cicero's name, beseeching him to "restore the Republic!".
+On 15 March 44 BC, Julius Caesar, the dictator of the Roman Republic, was assassinated by a group of Roman senators who called themselves Liberatores.
+Cicero was not recruited in the conspiracy and was surprised by it, even though the conspirators were confident of his sympathy.
+When Brutus, one of the conspirators, lifted his bloodstained dagger after the assassination, he called out Cicero's name, beseeching him to "restore the Republic!".
 A letter Cicero wrote in February 43 BC to Trebonius, one of the conspirators, began, "How I wish that you had invited me to that most glorious banquet on the Ides of March!"

-Caesar had used his dominant position to simply appoint his supporters to magistracies (which were normally elected positions) and promagistracies (which were usually assigned by the Senate).
+Caesar had used his position to appoint his supporters to magistracies (which were normally elected positions) and promagistracies (which were usually assigned by the Senate).
 This was a clear violation of the Roman constitution and left Caesar's supporters, known as the Caesarian faction, vulnerable to their appointments being declared illegal by the Senate.
 Following the assassination, the Caesarians sought to legitimise their positions and to take revenge on the assassins.

-With the Caesarians and supporters of the assassins deadlocked in the Senate, Cicero brokered a compromise.
-He arranged for the Senate to confirm Caesar's appointees in their posts, and in exchange issue an amnesty for the assassins.
+With the Caesarians and supporters of the assassins deadlocked in the Senate, Cicero brokered a compromise: he arranged for the Senate to confirm Caesar's appointees in their posts and in exchange issue an amnesty for the assassins.
 This brought an uneasy peace between the factions, though it would last less than a year.

 Cicero became a popular leader during the subsequent months of instability.
 He was opposed by Mark Antony, one of the consuls for 44 BC and the leader of the Caesarian faction.
-In private, Cicero expressed his regret that the assassins had not eliminated Antony as well as Caesar.
-The two men had never been on friendly terms, and their relationship worsened when Antony began acting as the unofficial executor of Caesar's will.
+In private Cicero expressed his regret that the assassins had not eliminated Antony as well as Caesar.
+The two men had never been on friendly terms and their relationship worsened when Antony began acting as the unofficial executor of Caesar's will.
 Cicero made it clear that he felt Antony was misrepresenting Caesar's wishes and intentions for his own gain.

-Octavian, Caesar's adopted son and heir, arrived in Italy in April, and visited Cicero at his villa before heading to Rome.
+Octavian, Caesar's adopted son and heir, arrived in Italy in April and visited Cicero at his villa before heading to Rome.
 Sensing an opportunity, Cicero encouraged Octavian to oppose Antony.
-In September, Cicero began attacking Antony in a series of speeches, which he called the Philippics, in honour of his inspiration, Demosthenes' speeches denouncing Philip II of Macedon.
+In September Cicero began attacking Antony in a series of speeches that he called the Philippics in honour of his inspiration, Demosthenes' speeches denouncing Philip II of Macedon.
 Cicero lavished praise on Octavian, calling him a "god-sent child", claiming that the young man desired only honour and would not make the same mistakes as Caesar had.

-During the period of the Phillippics, Cicero's popularity as a public figure was unrivalled.
+During the period of the Philippics, Cicero's popularity as a public figure was unrivalled.
 He was appointed princeps senatus ('first man of the Senate') in 43 BC, becoming the first plebeian to hold the position.
 Cicero's attacks rallied the Senate to firmly oppose Antony, whom he called a "sheep".
 According to the historian Appian, for a few months Cicero "had the [most] power any popular leader could possibly have".